Updated December 20, 2018

 It’s not a matter of “which keywords should I use,” but a matter of “why should I use these keywords.”

 While user intent isn’t exactly an official metric in Long Tail Pro, it’s an important factor when determining the profitability of keywords.
+Rather than too many keywords, SEO writing should consider the use of the right keywords for their ideal reader.

 For example, keywords with commercial terms, like “hire,” “for sale,” or “order,” have a higher chance to convert traffic into customers because they are used for transactional search queries.
 In other words, users type them into search engines because they have the intent to take action — not just to research information.